 DLUHC has confirmed that the next round of funding through Brownfield Land Release Fund 2 will be announced later in 2023.

-On 18 January 2023 DLUHC made a further £60m of capital grant funding available to English councils through the second round of the Brownfield Land Release Fund (BLRF2).
+On 18 January 2023 DLUHC made a further £60m of capital grant funding available to all English councils through the second round of the Brownfield Land Release Fund (BLRF2).
 Up to £180 million Brownfield Land Release Fund 2 (BLRF2) capital grant funding is available to all English councils over a three-year period to support the release of council-owned brownfield land for housing.
 The first round of BLRF 2 launched in June 2022 providing almost £35 million of funding to more than 40 councils, to release land for at least 2,200 homes by 2026.
 The second round is now closed for applications.

 On Saturday 19 November 2022 DLUHC announced that up to £35m has been allocated under the Brownfield Land Release Fund 2 (BLRF2) to 41 local authorities’ projects in England.
 This forms the first round of BLRF2 which will see £180m of funding being rolled out via the OPE programme.
 The funding will help councils to transform unused, redundant or derelict sites into high quality homes.